delaporte-lab/travel-times/README.md

 | 1234 Basic Home Lane, NY, 55555 | Nice option. | $$ |
 | 9999 Expensive Drive, NY, 55555 | The kitchen is too small. | $$$$$$ |

-3. Run the scripts
+### Running the Scripts

+These scripts will populate `Address_Details.csv` with travel times.

-Call `Add-Addresses` to copy records from `Addresses.csv` to `Address_Dedtails.csv`.
+1. Call `Add-Addresses` to copy records from `Addresses.csv` to `Address_Dedtails.csv`.

 > Work-around: Add any locations of Interest to Address_Details.csv as empty columns.

-Call `Add-AddressLocations` to fetch latitude and longitude for all addresses in `Address_Details.csv`.
+2. Call `Add-AddressLocations` to fetch latitude and longitude for all addresses in `Address_Details.csv`.

-Call `Add-TravelTimes` to add travel times...when it's written...
+3. Call `Add-TravelTimes` to add travel times.

+> Coming soon...calculate cost per square foot and add that as well.

 ## Endpoints and Data